addo47/AbilityBots/README.md

 Motivation
 ----------
 Ever since I've started programming bots for Telegram, I've been using the Telegram Bot Java API.
-It is a basic and nicely done API that is a 1-to-1 translation of the HTTP API exposed by Telegram.
+It's a basic and nicely done API that is a 1-to-1 translation of the HTTP API exposed by Telegram.

 Dealing with a basic API has its advantages and disadvantages.
 Obviously, there's nothing hidden.
-If it is there on Telegram, it is here in the Java API.
+If it's there on Telegram, it's here in the Java API.
 When you want to implement a feature in your bot, you start asking these questions:

 * The **WHO**?